dailydotdev/docs/docs/how-does-daily-dev-work/community-picks-submission-guidelines.md

 **You can read more about how to [submit and use Community Picks here.](https://docs.daily.dev/docs/key-features/community-picks)**

 ## General guidelines on submitting Community Picks
 We want you to submit articles that made a real difference to your tech journey.
-Whether they are in-depth tutorials, interesting perspectives on tech problems, or well-thought-out and high-effort entertainment pieces aimed at developers.
+Whether they are in-depth tutorials, interesting perspectives on tech problems, or well thought out and high-effort entertainment pieces aimed at developers.

 Above all, we want articles that you believe need more exposure, from authors you admire, that you believe will benefit the daily.dev developer community.